 As noted above, the Prime specification pellet grills can achieve a higher cooking temperature of 550 degrees.
 Lower specification pellet grills such as the Cuisinart Woodcreek and Twin Oaks can only reach 500.
 In fact, even high-end premium grills such as the Traeger Ironwood and Timberline max out at 500 degrees.
 What that additional 50 degrees means is you have the ability to achieve better searing performance.
 All GMG pellet grills can also direct flame broil with a replacement perforated grease tray, but I’ll discuss that more later.

 If you compare the image of the Prime specification Jim Bowie above and the earlier picture of the Choice specification you should notice some important differences.
 First, look at how the legs and wheels on the Prime grill are of a much higher quality and more sturdy.
 Secondly, observe the viewing window on the hopper and lid.
-These will enable you to quickly check how your BBQ wood pellet consumption is going and how your food is cooking without necessarily opening the lid and losing heat/smoke.
+These will enable you to quickly check how your BBQ wood pellet consumption is going and how your food is cooking without unnecessarily opening the lid and losing heat/smoke.

 Prime Plus Specification

 I should note that the Jim Bowie above is actually a Prime Plus model.
 This means several other improvements over a standard Prime model.
 These include a folding instead of fixed front shelf, interior grill light, rotisserie enabled mounting and stronger reinforced grates.
 Furthermore, this model also has the stainless steel lid.
 However, you can still opt for the cheaper/black painted lid if you would prefer.